 Is it possible to visit North Korea?

-In short: yes.
 Despite what the majority of people think, it's possible to visit North Korea as a tourist, and we have been doing so since 1993.
-The only nationality restricted from travel to North Korea as tourists are citizens of the Republic of Korea (ROK).
-American citizens are legally allowed to visit by both the DPRK and the US governments — although it should be noted that the US Department of State strongly warns US citizens not to travel to North Korea.
+The whole process is surprisingly easy — we can arrange it all for you, including travel, guides, food, accommodation, and even your DPRK visa.
+The only nationalities restricted from travel to North Korea as tourists are citizens of the Republic of Korea (ROK), and — from 1 Sep 2017 — citizens of the United States of America (USA).
+The latter are legally allowed to visit by the DPRK, but not by their own government.

 Is it safe to travel to the DPRK?
 I have seen news stories about tourists getting detained in North Korea — will this happen to me?